Andry-Smirnov/Radioberry-2.x/SBC/rpi-4/device_driver/scripts/README.md

-## Scripts
+# Scripts

-collection of scripts starting with a script to install radioberry software
+Collection of scripts starting with a script to install radioberry software.